-The Literacy Research Centre at Lancaster University will be meeting fully online in 2021.
+The Literacy Research Centre at Lancaster University now meets online from the beginning of January to the end of June.
 We have an exciting programme of events on Fridays, at various times of the day to enable people to connect with us from different time zones.

 If you would like to join us as a guest on our email list, or apply to be an affiliate member listed on this website, please write to j.gillenATlancaster.ac.uk.
 Scroll down to the bottom of the page to find out more about our aims and follow links at the top.

 To attend you will need to register via Eventbrite – click on links below

 |8 Jan||11.00||Sam Duncan, UCL||Book launch: ‘Oral Literacies: When Adults Read Aloud’||https://www.eventbrite.co.uk/e/oral-literacies-book-launch-tickets-132075065075|

 |15 Jan||15.00||Ross Young and Felicity Ferguson, Literacy for Pleasure||Writing For Pleasure: theory, research and practice||https://www.eventbrite.co.uk/e/writing-for-pleasure-theory-research-and-practice-tickets-135534706957

 |22 Jan||12.00||Oksana Afitska , Lancaster University||Use of academic language in primary classrooms: functions, patterns and learning outcomes||https://www.eventbrite.co.uk/e/136620542721